 Dr. Kalanithi’s book answers the question, “what is the meaning of life if we’re all going to die” in the most meaningful way possible.

 Kalanithi had a spectacular and multifaceted career, studying biology and literature at Stanford, then history and philosophy of medicine at Cambridge, and finally neurosurgery at Yale — a perfect example of resilience even in the face of insurmountable challenges.
-All in all, When Breath Becomes Air is a beautifully written and insightful book that shows how one life well lived can continue to create such a great
+All in all, this book is a beautifully written and insightful book that shows how one life well lived can continue to create such a great

 In this book, you’ll find enlightening case studies and lots of research studies that

-It makes you look at what you’re doing in life and wonder how you can do better — it’s a great pick for business minded people and also medical professionals as well.
+It makes you look at what you’re doing in life and wonder how you can do better — it’s a great pick for business-minded people and also healthcare professionals as well.

 In a nutshell, How to Win Friends and Influence People will teach you to consider the needs of others and how to use that to get what you need — it’s a great read that’s sure to change the course of your life in the medical field.